What Ever Happened to Baby Jane? (novel): 1962 film

 What Ever Happened to Baby Jane? is a 1962 American psychological thriller-horror film film produced and directed by Robert Aldrich, starring Bette Davis and Joan Crawford, about an aging actress who holds her paraplegic sister captive in an old Hollywood mansion, with screenplay adapted by Lukas Heller.
 Upon the film's release, it was met with widespread critical and box-office acclaim, and was nominated for five Academy Awards, winning one for Best Costume Design, Black and White.

-The intensely bitter Hollywood rivalry between Davis and Crawford, the film's two stars, was heavily important to the film's initial success.
+Reports of a bitter on-set rivalry between Davis and Crawford, the film's two stars, helped drive the film's initial success.
 This in part led to the revitalization of the then-waning careers of the two stars.
 In the years after release, critics continued to acclaim the film for its psychologically driven black comedy, camp, and creation of the psycho-biddy subgenre.
 The film's then-unheard of and controversial plot meant that it originally received an X rating in the UK.

 1991 film

-What Ever Happened to... is a 1991 American TV movie directed by David Greene and adapted for the small screen by Brian Taggert, based on the novel What Ever Happened to Baby Jane? by Henry Farrell and the 1962 theatrical film of the same name.
-It stars real-life sisters Lynn Redgrave as Baby Jane Hudson and Vanessa Redgrave as Blanche Hudson in the roles previously played by Bette Davis and Joan Crawford in the 1962 adaptation.
+What Ever Happened to... is a 1991 American TV movie directed by David Greene and adapted for the small screen by Brian Taggert, based on the novel What Ever Happened to Baby Jane? and the 1962 theatrical film of the same name.
+It stars real-life sisters Lynn Redgrave as Baby Jane Hudson and Vanessa Redgrave as Blanche Hudson.

 The film was adapted to contemporary times, with Blanche's film success taking place in the 1960s instead of the 1930s.
 Her films were being rediscovered on home video instead of television reruns.
 Jane had been a child film star (replacing the original's vaudeville success), but her films were unavailable, leading to her jealousy.